georgevetticaden/hdp/reference-apps/iot-trucking-app/README.md

-# IOT Trucking Reference Application
+# HDF 2.0 Streaming Analytics Reference Application
-This project is meant to be a reference application/assembly for an IOT use case.
-The project consists of 5 projects:
+This project is meant to be a reference application for the Hortonworks Data Flow Platform (HDF) The project consists of 5 projects:

 1. **trucking-data-simulator** - Data simulator that allows you spin N number of Trucks emitting X number of events
 2. **trucking-domain-objects** - Common trucking domain objects used across projects